Clinical Dementia

 Hashimoto Encephalopathy (SREAT) Encephalopathy + seizures + myoclonus; fluctuating course; may mimic CJD Elevated anti-TPO / anti-thyroglobulin; diagnosis of exclusion Steroid-responsive (IV methylprednisolone → oral taper)

-Wernicke-Korsakoff Wernicke triad: confusion + ataxia + ophthalmoplegia; Korsakoff: anterograde amnesia + confabulation Clinical diagnosis; MRI: mammillary body + periaqueductal gray enhancement; low thiamine level IV thiamine BEFORE glucose; high-dose thiamine replacement
+Wernicke-Korsakoff Wernicke triad: confusion + ataxia + ophthalmoplegia; Korsakoff: anterograde amnesia + confabulation Clinical diagnosis; MRI: mammillary body + periaqueductal gray enhancement; low thiamine level IV thiamine 500 mg TID × 2–3 days, then 250 mg IV/IM daily, BEFORE any glucose

 💎 Board Pearl